sampscl/open_boss/README.md

   mix open_boss.build_self_signed_keys
 ```

+Do the above after setting up your development environment.

 ### Systemd and Docker (e.g. Ubuntu)

 1. Set up [developmenmt](#Development) environmnent as pre-built images are not (yet) available